"Creating Your Own Command Interpreter: Main Concepts Guide: Simple Shell - Part 2"

 getpid

-is a function in the C library that returns the process ID (PID) of the calling process.
-It is defined in theunistd.h
+()is a function in the C library that returns the process ID (PID) of the calling process.
+It is defined in theunistd.hheader file and takes no arguments. - The PID returned bygetpid()is a unique identifier assigned by the operating system to each process running on a system.

-Here's an example of how to use getpid()
+Here's an example of how to use getpid():

 wait

-is a system call in the C library that suspends the calling process until one of its child processes terminates.
+()is a system call in the C library that suspends the calling process until one of its child processes terminates.
 It is defined in the sys/wait.h header file and takes a pointer to an integer variable that will be set to the exit status of the terminated child process.

 What are the three prototypes of main ?

-function is the entry point of a program.
+In the C programming language, the main() function is the entry point of a program.
 It is the first function that is executed when a program starts running.
-There are three valid prototypes for the main()
+There are three valid prototypes for the main() function in C, which are:

-Here's an example of how to use the second prototype of the main()
+Here's an example of how to use the second prototype of the main() function:

 #include <stdio.h>